stochnet/stochnet.github.io/d2r/lit-javelin-amazon.md

 ## Character stats

 - Strength: A total of 156 with all gears/charms to wield the Monarch shield with Spirit runeword.
-- Dexterity: A total of 151 with all gears/charms to wield [Thunderstroke](https://diablo.fandom.com/wiki/Thunderstroke) javelin.
+- Dexterity: A total of 151 with all gears/charms to wield the [Thunderstroke](https://diablo.fandom.com/wiki/Thunderstroke) javelin.
 - Vitality: All other points.
 - Energy: None.